LilyAsFlora/Ririi/README.md

 - Only nasals and unvoiced consonants in codas (excluding /h/)
 - Maximum of 2 consonants in onset
 - Only liquids in secondary onset consonants
-- No consonantal clusters joining liquids and fricatives
+- No consonantal clusters joining liquids with fricatives or affricates

 ### Stress